Rails 8 Deployment with Docker: Production-Ready Configuration Guide

 echo "❌ Health check failed!
 Rolling back..."

-# Rollback by reverting to previous image tag
+# Rollback by deploying the previous known-good version

 docker-compose -f docker-compose.production.yml down